Contact Information:128 Smith Street P.O. Box 107 Plymouth, WI 53073 Phone: (920) 893-1271 E-mail: firstname.lastname@example.org Office Hours

 - Maintain custody and provide access to the City’s official records and process public records requests.

-- Administer oaths of office, record legal documents and certify official city documents.
+- Administer oaths of office, from time to time record legal documents, and certify official city documents.

 - Issue permits and licenses as required by local and state laws.